-For small wedding gatherings we offer bespoke accommodation in the wildflower meadow where guests and nature can live in harmony.
+For small wedding gatherings we offer bespoke accommodation in the wildflower meadow around wildlife ponds where guests and nature can live in harmony.
 Indulge in the glamorous comforts of our roulottes with salon, silk and velvet boudoirs, en suite, kitchen facilities and al fresco dining on the deck.
 There are seven Roulottes and Horseshoe Cottage with Ruby Bowtop, accommodating up to 22 guests on site for the more intimate wedding, with an option to invite just a few more to maximum 35.
 Our 1950's Studio offers a large, elegant space to get together with friends and family who are staying on site for celebrations and receptions.
 Inside, light filled and warm where guests can gather around the huge wood burning stove at its heart.
-Outside amidst woodland, a Scots Pine Tree grows up through the wooden covered deck festooned with solar fairy lights and lanterns – ideal for a special Wedding Ceremony with a difference!
+Outside amidst woodland, a Scots Pine tree grows up through the wooden covered deck festooned with solar fairy lights and lanterns – ideal for a special Wedding Ceremony with a difference!
 See 'Retreats & Studio' for more info on The Studio.

 For more information please get in touch.

 We have been delighted and honoured that so many couples have chosen Roulotte Retreat for the Celebration of their new lives together.
-Almost 100 couples have chosen Roulotte Retreat for their Ceremony since our very first couple Greta and Zulfi eloped to our meadow.
+Over 100 couples have chosen Roulotte Retreat for their Ceremony since our very first couple Greta and Zulfi eloped to our meadow.
 Thank you to each and every one of you, you have made Roulotte Retreat even more magical and we have been honoured to be part of your Special Day.

 "We were classmates in graduate school in USA and over time our friendship became romantic.
 Our friends call our relationship “glacial love” because it took us 13 years to tie the knot.
 For our Special Day we wished an Elopement in Magical Bohemian Fairyland."